aceslowman/threejs_procedural/taskell.md

 - [org] create Module template.
 - Research RayTracing Renderer
     > Raytracing Renderer (kept within renderers/RaytracingRenderer.js) would be a great option here, allowing me to do some high quality non-realtime renders.
 Perfect!
+- [bug] correct 'every other change' issue with the ProceduralMap changes.
+- [feature] create 'sun' light in sky that corresponds with Sky.sunSphere

 ## Backburner